-Beyond the work, Zamo is an old soul who writes poetry, paints, and performs rituals to reestablish harmony with the natural world.
+Beyond the work, I am an old soul: a poet and painter who performs rituals to reestablish harmony with the natural world

 EDUCATION